 - Subjecting a person to unwelcome sexual attention, unwanted comments, or communications or jokes of a sexual nature or about their sexual experiences or orientation;

 - Punishing a refusal to comply with a sexual request;

 - Conditioning a benefit on submitting to sexual advances;

 - Stalking, as defined in this policy, on the basis of sex or gender;

 - Threatening or committing sexual violence; or

 - Bullying someone on the basis of sex or gender.
 This includes bullying someone for exhibiting what is perceived as a stereotypical characteristic for their sex, or for failing to conform to stereotypical notions of masculinity and femininity.
 This may include repeated use of degrading words, gestures, or sounds to describe a person.

-Sexual Harassment may be committed by any person upon any other person regardless of the sex, gender, sexual orientation, and/or gender identity of those involved.
+Sexual Harassment may be committed by any person upon any other person regardless of the sex, gender, sexual orientation, gender identity and/or expression of those involved.
 To be a violation of this policy, Sexual Harassment must create a Hostile Environment or be Quid Pro Quo.